Beauty & Services··4 min read

 Alternatives in the Spanish market — Booksy, Treatwell, Fresha.
 They have their upsides (they act as client aggregators), but they take a commission per booking and tie clients to the platform, not to you.
 Altegio is your CRM and your clients, no middleman.

-Starting point: solo practitioner, 4 rooms, 80–110 clients/month.
+Typical starting point: solo practitioner, 2–4 rooms, 80–150 clients/month.
 Booking through WhatsApp, calendar in Google Calendar, payment in cash or Bizum after the session.
-Problems: 24% no-shows, an hour a day on chat replies, regular double bookings.
+Common problems: 18–25% no-shows, an hour a day on chat replies, regular double bookings.

-• Created the Altegio account on the European instance, imported 340 clients from the phone's address book
+• An Altegio account is created on the European instance, the client base is imported (typically 200–500 clients) from the phone's address book

-• Set up a branded online booking widget: colours, services, durations, prices — embedded on the personal website and in the Instagram bio link
+• A branded online booking widget is configured: colours, services, durations, prices — embedded on the personal website and in the Instagram bio link

-• Two-way sync between Altegio and Google Calendar — personal commitments show up as blocked slots
+• Two-way sync between Altegio and Google Calendar is set up — personal commitments show up as blocked slots

-• Connected WhatsApp Business for automatic reminders — 24h and 2h before the appointment
+• WhatsApp Business is connected for automatic reminders — 24h and 2h before the appointment

-• Set up automatic delivery of the simplified invoice (factura simplificada) after payment — ready for Hacienda filing without manual work
+• Automatic delivery of the simplified invoice (factura simplificada) after payment is set up — ready for Hacienda filing without manual work

-• 24/7 booking via the widget — about 30% of new bookings come in at night or weekends, when previously the client would message and not get a reply
+• 24/7 booking via the widget — typically 25–40% of new bookings come in at night or weekends, when previously the client would message and not get a reply

-• Average room utilisation — up 18% because cancelled slots automatically return to the public widget and get filled by other clients
+• Average room utilisation — typically up 10–20% because cancelled slots automatically return to the public widget and get filled by other clients

 Pricing and fit